MRCollective/TortoiseGitToolbar/README.md

 Installing the lightweight toolbar will allow access to these common source control functions from anywhere in Visual Studio, allowing you to quickly hit a shortcut or click a button to launch Commit, Push, Pull, Log, Resolve or Bash windows.

-The toolbar is provided for free and will be soon updated with additional customisable buttons, as well as icons.
+This toolbar simply launches TortoiseGit commands.
 Further integration with Git is not planned - for more complex usage scenarios you should take a look at the [Visual Studio Tools for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c).

 Installation instructions
 --------------------------